ajakef/gemlog/demo_missing_gps/README.md

 Warning: Frequent GPS fixes are essential for precise timekeeping, so sample times in the data converted with this method should NOT be considered precise.
 Typical clock drifts can be around 10-30 ppm.

 ### Installing the gemlog software (version 1.1.0 or higher)
-You must have anaconda or miniconda installed to proceed.
-If you don't have either and don't know which to use, install miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).

-Then, follow the gemlog installation procedure [here](https://github.com/ajakef/gemlog/blob/main/README.md).
+Follow the gemlog installation procedure [here](https://github.com/ajakef/gemlog/blob/main/README.md).
 Note that the resulting conda environment includes relevant packages like obspy and pandas.

 ### Getting Started
 First, download the zip file in the list of files above; this contains all the inputs needed for this demonstration.
 Move the file to some convenient folder, unzip it, and cd into the project folder.
+Then, set your conda environment to whatever you set up during the installation using a terminal command like `conda activate gem`.

 This demo converts raw data where some files lack GPS fixes (contained in `raw_missing_gps`) and compares it to otherwise identical raw and converted data that do contain gps fixes.
 ```